Transformative and Life-Changing

 *COVID UPDATE: Culinary Scholarship support has been interrupted due to the reduced capacity of partner chefs and restaurants to fund apprenticeships, though applications are still considered on a case by case basis.

 Boys wishing to work in policing can apply for funding assistance, and receive mentorship from BCN mentors working in or retired from the VPD and RCMP.

 Boys passionate about music can apply to participate in one of two music industry programs.
-We are in year three of partnering with the Face of Today Foundation’s ‘Vault Studio’, where a handful of boys meet all day every Saturday, working together to write, compose, perform and record original music.
+We are in year five of partnering with the Face of Today Foundation’s ‘Vault Studio’, where a handful of boys meet all day every Saturday, working together to write, compose, perform and record original music.

 We have a close relationship with UBC, and boys wishing to attend can receive one-on-one academic counselling and advice, and also apply for funding assistance.